seL4/docs/Tutorials/seL4_Tutorial_1.md

         runtime which they can usually ignore, and debug with it in mind.
-- Offhandedly hints to the reader that they should become acquainted with the Kconfig/Kbuild build utilities.
+- Offhandedly hints to the reader that they should become acquainted with the CMake build utilities.

 ## Walkthrough
  Currently seL4 supports two major architectures: x86